-GOAL: The goal of this task is to work collaboratively with colleagues to discuss, negotiate and formulate appropriate plans for action to support students with individual learning needs in a provided scenario.
-PRODUCT: Oral and Written Piece FORMAT: Submit: Week 8 (with presentations Week 8 and 9).
-Using the mock class data provided, you are required to make a presentation to the school's Student Support Team for consultation and collaboration on future support plans for your class.
-The presentation: You are to upload a 2-page written summary of the key points of your presentation to Canvas by Monday, 9 am, Week 8 and provide your tutor with a copy on the day of your presentation.
-Information should be referenced with current literature, legislation and learning theories.
-You will present your class to the Student Support Team (your tutorial class) in either Week 8 or 9 tutorial (to be negotiated with your tutor) for feedback and suggestions on future action plans.
+GOAL: The goal of this task is to demonstrate your capacity to work collaboratively with colleagues and parents to discuss, negotiate and formulate appropriate support plans for your class and for a specific student with individual learner needs.
+PRODUCT: Oral and Written Piece FORMAT: Submit: 2 page document in Week 8.
+Presentations: Weeks 8 and 9.
+Using the mock class data provided, you are required to make a presentation to the school's Learning Support Team consultation and collaboration on future support plans for your class as a whole and for one student in particular.
+The presentation: You are to upload a 2-page written summary of the key points of your presentation to 0 your scheduled Week 8 tutorial.
+You will provide your tutor with a copy of your summary before your pres Information should be referenced with current literature, legislation, and learning theories included.
+You we class and student to the Student Support Team (your tutorial class) in either Week 8 or 9 tutorial (to be no tutor) for feedback and suggestions on future action plans.
 CRITERIA: No. Learning Outcome assessed 1 Knowledge and understanding: inclusive and ethical practices support individual and community needs (including research and documentation of legislative requirements and teaching strategies that support student participation and learning).
-1234 2 Application of skills: interprets, integrates, adapts learning and assessment for individual needs in a given scenario that contain a range of challenging issues 3 3 Collaborative skills: working effectively, sensitively and confidentially with parents, support team and other internal and external parties (listening, responding, questioning, engaging with feedback).
-4 4 Oral communication skills: presents key ideas in a synthesised manner using inclusive language and effective time management.
-1234
+1234 2 Application of skills: interprets, integrates, adapts learning and assessment for individual needs in a given scenario that contain a range of challenging issues 3 4 needs in a given scenario that contain a range of challenging issues Collaborative skills: working effectively, sensitively and confidentially with parents, support team and other internal and external parties (listening, responding, questioning, engaging